Private Dining Room Booking Service

 The menu of sharing plates is a modern take on traditional coastal classics, using British seasonal ingredients, which resulted in Trishna winning its first Michelin Star in 2012.

-The private dining room is in the basement, with the restaurant’s wine cellar as a backdrop, which seats up to 12 guests.
+The private dining room is in the basement and seats up to 12 guests.
+Trishna features in our guide to the best Indian restaurants in London.

 The Temple at the Andaz Hotel